 INMT-1343 CAD/CAM (2-4-3) Computer-assisted applications in integrating engineering graphics and manufacturing.
-Emphasis on the conversion of a working drawing using computer aided design/computer aided manufacturing (CAD/CAM) software and related input and output devices to translate into machine code.
-Prerequisite: MCHN-2303
+Emphasis on the conversion of a working drawings using computer aided design/computer aided manufacturing (CAD/CAM) software and related input and output devices translating into machine codes.
+Prerequisite: Take MCHN-2303(73758); Minimum grade C.CR

-INMT-1355 Industrial Power Plant Systems (1-6-3) A study of the principles of operation and maintenance of industrial power plants.
+INMT-1355 Industrial Power Plant Systems (2-4-3) A study of the principles of operation and maintenance of industrial power plants.
 The major engine systems will be studied.
 Emphasis will be placed on component replacement, tune-up, and field adjustments.
-Prerequisites: INMT-1305 or INMT-2303
+Prerequisite: Take INMT-1305(67627) INMT-2303(67625); Minimum grade C,CR tered in the student's area of specialization are offered through a cooperative agreement between the college, the employer, and student.
+Under supervision of the college and the employer, the student combines classroom learning with work experience.
+Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+This course may be repeated if topics and learning outcomes vary.